LedgerHQ/lib-ledger-core/doc/poc/0001-modularization.md

 All libraries (base and coins) have three main parts:

-  - IDLs, which are used to define the public interface that can be shared on foreign languages, such as JavaScript, Scala / JNI, React Native, Rust, etc.
+  - IDLs, which are used to define the public interface that can be shared on foreign languages, such as _JavaScript_, _Scala_ / _JNI_, _React Native_, _Rust_, etc.
-  - C++ interface, which is generated based on the IDLs.
+  - C++ interface, which is generated based on the IDLs and used internally by the Core library’s implementation.
-  - C++ implementation, implementing the various functionalities.
+  - The actual C++ implementation, implementing the various functionalities and coin features.

 Adding a new coin implies creating a new project `ledger-core-<coin_name>`, provide a set of IDLs and implement the C++ code to support the required features.
+That library can then be compiled and exposed as e.g. a _npm_ package or a _Scala_ JAR.

 ## Adding a new coin project

+With the current codebase, we don’t have any means to create or add new coins: you’re on your own.
+This is not a problem for people who have been there for a while but for people not used to adding coins, external contributions or newcomers, it’s overwhelming as they don’t know exactly what they have to do.

 With the `lc` script, it’s quite easy: